The Sounds of Buscalan

-Buscalan in Kalinga, was very much alive when Andrew and I arrived there one Sunday morning in September.
-We were greeted with the curious stares of the village’s young kids, freshly harvested rice terraces and squealing black native pigs.
+Buscalan, in Kalinga, was very much alive when Andrew and I arrived there one Sunday morning in September.
+We were greeted with the curious stares of the village’s young kids, freshly harvested rice terraces, and squealing black native pigs.

-Charlie, our contact in Kalinga, would later tell us the reason why their village was in high spirits that weekend.
+Charlie, our contact in Kalinga, would later tell us why their village was in high spirits that weekend.
 They were then celebrating the birth of his newborn son.
 He added that a fully grown carabao and some swine were slaughtered earlier that day.
 The fact that they could feed an entire village speaks of their family’s status in the community.

 “This is nothing,” Charlie modestly downplayed the scale of their preparation.

 I smiled back as I enjoyed my cup of Kalinga coffee.
 My stomach was also grumbling at that point, realizing that we had not yet eaten.
-It sounded like the gentle murmur I heard from the two cauldrons set-up not far from where we would be staying that night.
+It sounded like the gentle murmur I heard from the two cauldrons set up not far from where we would be staying that night.

 The locals huddled first to listen to the beat from each gong, harmonizing until they achieved the right rhythm and sound.
 They would then begin dancing- snaking in and out of an invisible spiral.